 In April 2019, Dana and I purchased our first home in Raleigh, NC.

 The house, built in 1977, has a simple floor plan and great outdoor space.
 As a new homeowner, I found myself quickly learning new concepts and skills.
-Many of the resources I use are listed below with the hope of helping other first-time homeowners.
+Many of the resources I continue to use are listed below with the hope of helping other first-time homeowners.

 As a homeowner, your priority should be monitoring, controlling, and addressing any problems with water infiltration.
 This would include the condition of your roof, chimney, gutters, downspouts, drainage, and crawl space or basement.